 Miller Capital, Inc.

-Miller Capital, Inc. has been an investment advisor in Michigan since 1999.
-Its roughly 70 clients include individuals, high-net-worth individuals and businesses.
-The firm has just shy of $156 million in assets under management (AUM), and it does not have a minimum initial investment stipulation.
+Miller Capital, the 10th and final firm on our Troy list, has been an investment advisor in Michigan since 1999.
+Its clients include individuals, high-net-worth individuals and businesses.
+The firm also offers services to retirement plans, charitable organizations, trusts, estates and endowments.
+The firm does not have a minimum initial investment stipulation.

 Miller Capital Background

-Miller Capital was formed just before the new millennium, and it’s owned and controlled by Mark A. Miller.
+Miller Capital was formed just before the new millennium, and it’s owned and controlled by founder Mark A. Miller.
 Miller also serves as the firm’s president and only advisor.
-He has a Juris Doctor (JD) degree, and he’s also a chartered financial analyst (CFA).
+He has a Juris Doctor (JD) degree and he’s also a chartered financial analyst (CFA).